 "I'll be right down."

-Carlos dusted himself off while somewhere deep within the building he heard a jarring noise, followed by a screech.
+Carlos dusted himself off while somewhere inside a jarring noise, then a screech, could be heard.
 A metal door rolled open.
 There stood Lolly, crisp, sparkling, in another impossibly white gauze dress, hair cascading about her thin shoulders, hoop earrings, with a tiny diamond charm.
 "Sorry 'bout that.
 How come you looked up?"

 "You told me not to."
 He smiled.